DogmaDragon/Stash-Docs/docs/home.md

 permalink: /
 ---
 {: .warning }
 This site is for testing purposes only.
 Links, images or any other information might be broken, outdated or incorrect.
-Don't use as source for inforamtion.
+Don't use as source for information.

 # Stash-Docs
 {: .no_toc }